-Looking at the photo above [c.1909] it would seem that MARPLES employed 10 skilled craftsmen to produce by hand the Wooden planes that they sold.
+Looking at the photo above [c.1909] it would seem that MARPLES employed at least 10 skilled craftsmen to produce by hand the Wooden planes that they sold.

-What you see here may be the remnant workers of John Moseley and Son, which was taken over by MARPLES from London in 1892 and the workers etc. removed to Sheffield.
+What you see here may be the remnant workers of John Moseley and Son, which was taken over by MARPLES from London in 1892 and many of the workers removed to Sheffield around 1904.

 I note the worker in the second booth [left] seems to only produce 24"? large planes, and the chap, [second up from the right], seems engaged in

 the production of some larger Rabbet Planes?
 But just look at the tools that they each needed to employ to produce their wares!
 These guys are to beadmired and reverred for their beautiful work, but what a shame that they never were.
 They died into obscurity and will never be known.

 The next catalogue pages I have are the 1877 and there seem to be fewer planes offered for sale than before.

 The 1861 Catalogue is the first place that we can find PLANES offered for sale by MARPLES.
 These were probably made by John Mosely & Son, but may have carried just that name with no mention of MARPLES and Sheffield.
 This is because at that time a plane marked as LONDON made was held in higher esteem than one manufactured up North!

 William Marples started to sell wooden planes [the only sort then available] after 1846, since the 1846 Brochure shows that no Planes were listed.